Gauge-invariant theory of truncated quantum light-matter interactions in arbitrary media: Quantization and truncation in a dielectric medium without dispersion or dissipation

 \section{Quantization and truncation in a dielectric medium without dispersion or dissipation}

 For a medium with no dispersion or absorption, the dielectric function is real and independent of frequency such that $\epsilon = \epsilon(\mathbf{x})$.
-In this case, Maxwell's equations yield eigenmodes of the medium $\mathbf{h}_{\mu}(\mathbf{x})$ and corresponding eigenvalues $\omega_{\mu}$ which satisfy the Helmholtz equation with closed or periodic boundary conditions:
+In this case, Maxwell's equations yield eigenmodes of the medium, $\mathbf{h}_{\mu}(\mathbf{x})$, which satisfy the Helmholtz equation,

+and when solved with closed or periodic boundary conditions, yields corresponding (real) eigenvalues $\omega_{\mu}$.
 The eigenfunctions are generalized transverse, in that they satisfy ${\bm \nabla} \cdot [\epsilon(\mathbf{x})\mathbf{h}_{\mu}(\mathbf{x})]=0$, and can be chosen to be real~\cite{Wubs2003Jul}.
 These are \emph{normal modes}, which are orthogonal in the sense that $\int d^3x \epsilon(\mathbf{x})\mathbf{h}_{\mu}(\mathbf{x})\cdot \mathbf{h}_{\nu}(\mathbf{x}) = \delta_{\mu\nu}$, and complete in the sense that any generalized transverse function can be expanded as a linear combination of them~\cite{Glauber1991Jan,motu3,Wubs2003Jul}.
-In Sec.~\ref{ssec:c_q_gc}, we perform canonical quantization using Dirac's constrained quantization in the generalized Coulomb gauge, and show how the fields can be expanded in terms of the generalized transverse normal mode expansion, then in Sec.~\ref{ssec:pzw_gen}, we perform a PZW transformation to obtain the result for the generalized multipolar gauge, recovering previously known results~\cite{Glauber1991Jan,motu3,Dalton1997Jul,Wubs2003Jul}.
+In Sec.~\ref{ssec:c_q_gc}, we perform canonical quantization using Dirac's constrained quantization in the generalized Coulomb gauge, and show how the fields can be expanded in terms of the generalized transverse normal mode expansion; then in Sec.~\ref{ssec:pzw_gen}, we perform a PZW transformation to obtain the result for the generalized multipolar gauge, recovering previously known results~\cite{Glauber1991Jan,motu3,Dalton1997Jul,Wubs2003Jul}.
 In Sec.~\ref{ssec:gen_trunc}, we truncate the material and mode degrees of freedom for this system in a manner consistent with gauge invariance in the truncated space.